-Turmeric, or Curcuma longa L. (Zingiberaceae), is a rhizome that provides beneficial antioxidants.
-While we appear to absorb very little curcumin from the standard turmeric powder used in food, this spice can provide antioxidants.
-It is also an excellent way to add flavour to foods without adding any heat.
+Turmeric, or Curcuma longa L. (Zingiberaceae), is a rhizome that includes beneficial antioxidant compounds including curcumin, which also helps support a healthy inflammatory response.* While we appear to absorb very little curcumin from the standard turmeric powder used in food, this spice can provide antioxidants.
+It is also an excellent way to add flavor to foods without adding any heat.

-In supplement form, turmeric is a good source of antioxidants that is traditionally used in Herbal Medicine to:
+In supplement form, turmeric has antioxidants and is traditionally used by Herbalists to:

 - Aid digestion